neerajer2000/Hotel-Management/README.md

 ## About The Project
 ![Screenshot](./assets/screen.png)
-This website is a final project we made for our Software Engineering class at Nazarbayev University.
+This website is a final project we made for our Software Engineering class at United College Of Engineering & research.

 The project implements a Hotel Management System where guests can book hotel rooms, desk clerks can approve reservations and managers can control hotel employees (for example, working hours of desk clerks).